In Defence of Visual Analytics Systems: Replies to Critics

 We conduct two interview studies to reflect on VA systems in terms of their common criticisms and corresponding replies.
 As shown in \autoref{fig:method}, we start by interviewing \np~researchers in charge of \nva~VA systems by asking them, ``what are the criticisms you have received during peer-reviewing?''
-The interview allows us to collect \ncrit~instances of criticisms, which are further classified into \nc~common types through iterative categorization.
-In response to those criticisms, we conduct another interview study with \npsecond~researchers to validate our classification and gather replies to each criticism.
-In doing so, we observe insightful but occasionally conflicting opinions.
-We conclude with a discussion of eight important problems and the implications of our interviews for the future development of research on VA systems.
+We obtain \ncrit~instances of criticisms, which are further classified into \nc~common types through iterative categorization.
+As those criticisms are diverse, deep, and challenging, we conduct another interview study with \npsecond~researchers to validate our classification and gather their replies, \eg~how to mitigate and respond to those criticisms? \begin{rev} Drawing upon replies to low-level criticisms, we discuss implications for a high-level question - how to conduct research to defend and improve the research values and rigor of VA systems? \end{rev}

 We position our work as a preliminary probe into assessment criteria for VA systems.
-Thus, we expect that our work will benefit both VA contributors and reviewers by offering an evidence-based reference for assessing VA systems.
+We expect our work to benefit both VA contributors and reviewers by offering an evidence-based reference for assessing VA systems.
 We, however, emphasize that criticisms are intrinsically biased, changing, controversial, and fallible, so is our result.
 It is not our intention to advocate a golden template, but to construct a preliminary and debatable set of criteria for assessing VA systems.
 We hope our work can provide foundations and spark discussions to make the research field more rigorous and vibrant.
 We make our interview data and other supplemental material available at \href{https://re-vast.github.io}{\mintinline{html}{re-vast.github.io}}.